AlexTheProgrammer23/HouseBus/README.md

 ## What it does

-- Detects loss of power and automatically switches critical loads (like emergency lights) to backup.
 - Keeps devices talking to each other over a wired RS-485 bus called HouseBus.
-- Exposes status, alarms, and sensor data to a central Hub that can show it on an HDMI screen, send alerts to Home Assistant, and log events — all without needing the cloud or the internet.
+- Central hub reads status, alarms, and sensor data from components, and can show it on an HDMI screen, send alerts to Home Assistant, and log events — all without needing the cloud or the internet.

 ## Why this exists